apache/nuttx/configs/same70-xplained/README.txt

        (USART1).
 You will need to reconfigure if you will to use a different U[S]ART.

+       NOTE: When USART1 is used, the pin PB4 is reconfigured.
+Normally, PB4 is TDI.
+When it is reconfigured for use with USART1, the capability to debug is lost!
+If you plan to debug you should most certainly not use USART1.
+USART3 might be a good option (the Arduino RXD/TXD)

     2. Default stack sizes are large and should really be tuned to reduce the RAM footprint: